Tommyjournal FAQ last updated 01 January 2010

 Why is your verification word so legible (most are hard to read)?

-Why did you write your own code to handle comments instead of using Haloscan or something?
+Why did you write your own code to handle comments instead of using Disqus or something?

-I prefer that my pages don't depend on other servers and don't have ads, and I wanted the response time to be as short as possible.
+I prefer that my pages don't depend on other servers and I like the response time to be short.

 How come your comment system doesn't remember my name?